rakesh835/deep_learning_projects/README.md

 # Flower Classification Projects
-This project is mode to detect flowers from 102 categories and it is live at https://flower-classification-webapp.herokuapp.com/
+This project is made to detect flowers from 102 categories and it is live at https://flower-classification-webapp.herokuapp.com/